 It’s always best practice to crack your eggs into a separate dish so you can easily extract any egg shells that may fall in and avoid a spoiled or bloody egg.
 Admittedly, I usually take the risk!

-Well, my friends, the trick to getting that perfect crispy, buttery exterior and soft, pillowy interior on your French toast is in the timing.
+The trick to getting that perfect crispy, buttery exterior and soft, pillowy interior on your French toast is in your timing.

 The key is getting your butter nice and hot in the pan before dropping the French toast in.
 You also don’t want to over-soak the bread in the pumpkin egg wash.